 Used for thousands of years, this sweet and spicy scented cinnamon oil, is extracted from the plant species Laurus Cinnamon.
 With many healthy benefits, it’s a highly concentrated source of beneficial antioxidants and anti-inflammatory properties that helps to fight depression.

 This oil comes from the root of the Valerian plant, and has been widely studied for its sedative qualities.
 Helping to regulate sleep hormones, it’s used to treat insomnia and improve overall sleep quality.
 When inhaled, it’s also useful in lowering anxiety and depression.
+Just a quick note Valerian oil has many benefits but also a very potent smell that might not agree with everyone (my daughter loves it, but I find it quiet overpowering at first).

 This sweet and spicy scented oil has a luxurious aroma, and is known for helping to create an overall sense of relaxation and calmness.
 If you really in need of a full nights shut eye, use to experience a deeper, more restful sleep.